beaverbotassistance/BeaverSim/README.md

-# BeaverBot 🦫
+# BeaverSim 🦫

 An agent-based simulation framework for modeling beaver behavior and ecological engineering in realistic terrains.
-BeaverBot simulates beaver colonies interacting with Digital Elevation Model (DEM) data, including vegetation dynamics, resource harvesting, and environmental modifications.
+BeaverSim simulates beaver colonies interacting with Digital Elevation Model (DEM) data, including vegetation dynamics, resource harvesting, and environmental modifications.

 ## Overview

-BeaverBot provides a modular simulation environment where autonomous beaver agents:
+BeaverSim provides a modular simulation environment where autonomous beaver agents:
 - Navigate realistic terrain based on real-world elevation data
 - Harvest vegetation and manage resources
 - Reinforce canals and and modify their environment